 5. Tops TPBKUK01-BRK Bushcrafter Kukuri

-Where the kukri truly shines though is in the steel construction; it’s made from 1095 high-carbon steel.
+The kukri truly shines, though, in the steel construction; it’s made from 1095 high-carbon steel.
 This is the hardest and most durable steel of any knife being reviewed here.
 Once sharpened, it’s going to stay that way, so long as it gets used properly.
 What it will need is a coat of oil after every use to prevent corrosion.
-It has a powder coat finish applied to the blade, but if it gets used a fair amount, this is going to wear off.
-Never leave moisture on a blade like this, it will rust in a heartbeat.
+It has a powder coat finish applied to the blade, but if it gets used a fair amount, it will wear off.
+Never leave moisture on a blade like this; it will rust in a heartbeat.

 The handle on the Tops kukri is made from micarta, one of the more popular synthetic options.
 It’s quite durable and less susceptible to the elements when compared with natural materials or something like polypropylene.
 It keeps a solid grip, even when wet, and is designed with ergonomic ridges for a more comfortable hold.